 Not all dogs enjoy bath time, so you can do a few things to help make the experience better for your dog and yourself.
 Remember that taking your dog for a bath should be a fun, bonding experience and not stressful for both parties.

 Try to start the bathing routine with your dog when they are young.
 By getting your dog used to it, they will be more willing to take baths in the future.
-One great tip you can try is to associate baths with something positive, like treats or toys, to get them excited to take a bath.
+One great tip you can try is to associate baths with something positive, like CBD treats for dogs or toys, to get them excited to take a bath.